cashjohnson/CSCI-3308-Womack-Sum2017/index.md

 ### Fork Repository

 There are several ways to get the course content.
-The easiest, though less versitile if changes are made to the repo, is to download the content through the download links to the left.
+The easiest way, though less versitile if changes are made to the repo, is to download the content through the download links to the left.
 The second method is to use git and fork the repo to your account, then clone the repo to your local machine.
 You can follow the steps below to fork/sync the repo:

 - Ensure you have a Github account.
 If you don't you can sign up [here](https://github.com/join).
    - Also checkout the [Student Developer Pack](https://education.github.com/pack) if you don't already have it.
 Some really good stuff here including private repos